rahiel/hortiradar/docs/api.md

 #### `/groups/{group}`

-On GET returns a list of objects of tweets tagged with `group` with the NLP analysis of the tweet text, parsed entities, timestamp and the tagged keywords.
+On GET returns a list of the tagged keywords in the `group`.
+The list contains objects with the `lemma` and `pos` (part of speech) keys.

 ### `/tweet/{id_str}`